eslint/eslint/docs/user-guide/configuring/configuration-files.md

 ### Using a shareable configuration package

 A [sharable configuration](https://eslint.org/docs/developer-guide/shareable-configs) is an npm package that exports a configuration object.
-Make sure the package has been installed to a directory where ESLint can require it.
+Make sure that you have installed the package in your project root directory, so that ESLint can require it.

 The `extends` property value can omit the `eslint-config-` prefix of the package name.